sccfnad/Sparse-convolutional-coding-for-neuronal-assembly-detection/README.txt

 --------------------------------------------------------------------------------------------------------------------
     Sparse Convolutional Coding Neuronal Ensemble Learner

+    Based on:
+	S. Peter and E. Kirschbaum et al.: ‚Sparse convolutional coding for neuronal assembly detection‘, NIPS 2017 (in press), 2017.

-    This algorithm learns neuronal ensembles from a spike matrix Y of the form Y = (n_neurons, n_frames) Further options provide the sorting of the found ensembles and the elimination of spurious motifs by using a non-parametric threshold estimation.
+    This algorithm learns motifs in a neuronal spike matrix Y of the form Y = (n_neurons, n_frames) Further options provide the sorting of the found ensembles and the elimination of spurious motifs by non-parametric threshold estimation.

 This program is written for Python 3.
 However, it is possible to use it also with Python 2.7.